AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Experiments

 \subsection{Ablation and Generalization Experiment}

-\textbf{Ablation on modulation strategy.} Table~\ref{tab: Ablation-modulation} compares the proposed variants in Section~\ref{Attention Scaling Modulation}: \emph{scalar scaling} and \emph{energy-based modulation}.
-Both improve semantic fidelity across \emph{modification}, \emph{addition}, and \emph{deletion}, confirming that attention reweighting is effective.
+\textbf{Ablation on modulation strategy.} Table~\ref{tab: Ablation-modulation} compares the variants: \emph{scalar scaling} and \emph{energy-based modulation}.
+Both improve semantic fidelity, confirming that attention reweighting is effective.
 The energy-based variant yields smaller drops in aesthetic quality but also smaller semantic gains.
-Considering its additional inference overhead, we adopt \emph{scalar scaling} for the remainder of the experiments.
+Considering its additional inference overhead, we adopt \emph{scalar scaling} for other experiments.

 \textbf{Ablation on scaling position.} We ablate scaling sites inside attention (queries ($Q$) and keys ($K$)) and their image/text partitions (Table~\ref{tab: Ablation-scalar Position}).
 On \textit{FramePack}, where image and text tokens are concatenated and processed via self-attention, scaling $Q$ or $K$ is effectively equivalent; empirically, combining image- and text-side key scaling delivers the strongest overall semantic gains.
 In contrast, key-image only provides limited benefits and can hurt aesthetic metrics.
 On \textit{Wan2.1}, where video tokens use self-attention but image/text act as cross-attention conditions, positions are no longer symmetric: pairing image queries with text keys attains the best \emph{addition}/\emph{deletion} accuracy, pairing image keys with text queries yields the highest dynamic degree, and image keys with text keys offers the best aesthetic score.
 Overall, jointly modulating image- and text-side sites yields the best semantic–visual trade-off, with architecture-aware preferences between self- and cross-attention.